efenichel/musical_chairs/README.md

 There is a spreadsheet for the spreadsheet/ paper and pencil version.
 See a video fo play here https://youtu.be/71RgANRiADs The ClassEx app https://youtu.be/K0RwenBSL3g is available at https://classex.uni-passau.de/wiki/.

+Here is one user's experience with the game https://twitter.com/nilsadmoore/status/1175030953489719296